Applications are open for the 2024-2025 cycle!

 Picture of Muskan Sidhu

-Above photograph: Muskan Sidhu was the recipient of a Jonathan F. Plimpton Experiential Learning Fellowship in Anthropology.
+Above photograph: Muskan Sidhu was the recipient of a Experiential Learning Fellowship in Anthropology.
 Traveling to India to conduct her research, Muskan studied changing trends in ayurveda and conducted patient and staff interviews in an ayurvedic clinic in New Delhi to understand why people are increasingly relying on ayurvedic medicine and what benefits they see within the ethnomedical system.
 Muskan also had the opportunity to learn more about ayurveda’s underlying principles by observing different types of treatments and learning how small clinics are able to operate within a competitive healthcare market.

 ELFA 2024-2025